 Buildings existing at the time of adoption of this plan are not subject to the height limit.
 Additions to existing buildings must comply with the height limit.

-Farm accessory buildings are not subject to the height limit.
+Farm accessory buildings may not be subject to the height limit.

-We recognize that the visual screening provided by trees is temporary.
-At its discretion, the Plan Commission may consider such screening when evaluating development proposals.
+We recognize that by the above definition, some sites that are minimally visible from roadways and neighboring properties may still fall within RPA.
+In such cases, the Plan Commission may at its discretion approve a variance to the height limit.